 Stock your gym with products that are long-lasting and support your way of thinking.
 For example, the brand Suga Mats creates yoga mats entirely made from recycled wetsuits.
 Washington-based activewear brand Girlfriend Collective produces clothes made from recycled plastic bottles.
 It sources its bottles from Taiwan, a world leader in recycling.
 Check out this podcast from Balance Media; they chat with activewear eco-friendly business owner Grace Beverly about the ups and downs of running an environmentally friendly business.

-Sustainability is not only the right thing to do, but it could potentially save you money and bring in a new wave of eco-conscious gym-goers.
 Whether you want to open an eco powerhouse gym or are looking to improve your environmentally friendly credits, there are several ways to transform your business.
 From low-cost changes like installing energy-efficient lighting to human-powered gym equipment, you can start contributing to a healthier planet.